Registration of EU citizens in Cyprus

 Registration of family members in Cyprus (who are also EU citizens)

-If family members are Third Country nationals, they can still live in Cyprus with the applicant.
+Family members who are either EU Citizens or non-EU citizens can also reside in Cyprus freely provided that certain requirements are satisfied.
+In case family members are third-country nationals, they can still live in Cyprus with the applicant.
 The residence certificate (Pink Slip) - Form MEU2A is issued to the non-EU family members of EU citizens moving with them to Cyprus.
 The application must be made within 4 months of the date of entry, otherwise a fine will be imposed.

 Work permit for EU citizens or citizens of an EEA country or Switzerland